 Methods applied at very large scales, typically where a single measurement includes many sources, are generally referred to as top-down assessments.
 Methods applied at the scale of individual sources, and then aggregated for a site or area, are generally referred to as bottom-up assessments.
-Both top-down and bottom-up assessments have advantages and disadvantages.
+Both top-down and bottomup assessments have advantages and disadvantages.
 Bottom-up assessments provide detailed information about individual sources and the types of equipment and operations that were emitting.
 This approach allows specific actions to reduce emissions, but may miss some unexpected, unintended or uncharacterized emissions sources.
 Top-down assessments generally lack detail about individual sources but can provide comprehensive information about emissions at a site or in a region.
 Depending on the scale of the program, top-down assessments may include contributions from sources that are not a part of the natural gas value chain, and this needs to be accounted for when interpreting top-down assessments, and when comparing top-down assessments to bottom-up estimates.
 Case studies of the coordinated use of both top-down and bottom-up assessments are provided in this guide.
+Coordinated assessments and reconciling top-down and bottomup emission estimates require an understanding of the uncertainties of both approaches and case studies describe approaches to estimating these uncertainties.

 Methods for detecting, measuring and quantifying emissions also vary in timescales.
-Some methods provide a single 'snapshot' of methane emissions, while others are recurring or continuous.
-Snapshots can be useful when used to verify results of mitigation activities, such as activities to eliminate the source (for example, by replacing gaspowered pneumatic devices with devices powered by compressed air).
+Some methods provide a single 'snapshot' of methane emissions; others are recurring or make measurements continuously.
+Snapshots can be useful when used to verify results of mitigation activities, such as activities to eliminate the source (for example, by replacing gas-powered pneumatic devices with devices powered by compressed air).
 Other emission sources can be intermittent and/or recurring, so increasing the frequency of detection and repair may lead to improved detection and larger reductions in emissions.
 The best practice for the frequency of detection, measurement and quantification will depend on the characteristics of the sources of emissions at a facility, the cost-effectiveness of the methods, and regulatory requirements.
+Generally, there is no single technology that will meet all measurement needs, and in some cases coordinated use of multiple measurement technologies may be the most effective approach.
+Case studies of coordinated use of multiple measurement technologies are provided in this guide.

-Figure 2.
-Methods for emissions detection, measurement and quantification cover a wide range of spatial and temporal scales (adapted from reference 2)
+Figure 2: Methods for emissions detection, measurement and quantification cover a wide range of spatial and temporal scales (adapted from reference 2)